 Wheelchair accessible house plans:

+Older homes were not planned and built for accessibility.
+It may be impossible to modify your home to be wheelchair and walker friendly.
+Therefore you may have no choice but to move.
+Fortunately many of the newer homes are being built “open concept”.
 What makes a home handicap and wheelchair accessible?
-It's the ability to enter and move around without any of the obstacles such as steps and narrow doors.
-The bathrooms, bedrooms and kitchen are wheelchair accessible.
-Everyone's needs are a little different, so you'll have to make a few changes to any plan to suit your individual requirements and physical limitations.
+It's the ability to enter the home and move around without any of the obstacles such as steps and narrow doors.
+There must be one entrance door without steps.
+The bathrooms, bedrooms and kitchen must be wheelchair accessible.
+We like a one story open concept home with direct access to the kitchen, bathroom and bedroom.
+The doors need to be at least 32” wide with a straight in approach.
+If the doors are located in a hallway you need plenty of turning space and 36” door.
+Everyone's needs are a little different, so you may have to make a few changes to the plans to suit your individual requirements and physical limitations.

 Handicap accessible home modifications: